softwaremill/sttp/docs/quickstart.md

 `sttp client` is available for Scala 2.11, 2.12 and 2.13, and requires Java 8, as well as for Scala 3.

 `sttp client` is also available for Scala.js 1.0.
 Note that not all modules are compatible and there are no backends that can be used on both.
 The last version compatible with Scala.js 0.6 was 2.2.1.
+Scala Native is supported as well.

 ## Using Ammonite